NetworkMathematics/FrontPage/IndianaProjects.md

    [The Formal Abstracts Project aims to provide mathematicians with software tools for stating their research results in a human/machine readable format amenable to  formal verification.]

-    In order to achieve this goal, the Formal Abstracts Project has recognized the need for (1) a comprehensive vocabulary of mathematics, in order to state research results, and for (2) improved automated reasoning tools to aid in processing and formally verifying those statements."
+    In order to achieve this goal, the Formal Abstracts Project has recognized the need for (1) a comprehensive vocabulary of mathematics (CVM), in order to state research results, and for (2) improved automated reasoning tools to aid in processing and formally verifying those statements."